Islam in Korea: Decree against the Huihui community

-In the year 1427, Sejong ordered a decree against the Huihui (Korean Muslim) community that had had special status and stipends since the Yuan dynasty.
+In the year 1427, Sejong ordered a decree against the Huihui (Korean Muslim) community that have had special status and stipends since the Yuan dynasty.
 The Huihui were forced to abandon their headgear, to close down their "ceremonial hall" (Mosque in the city of Kaesong) and worship like everyone else.
 No further mention of Muslims exist during the era of the Joseon.

 Later periods

-Islam was practically non-existent in Korea by the 16th century and was re-introduced in the 20th century.
+Islam was practically non-existent in Korea by roughly the 16th century, although memories of it and a minor Islamic presence survived until the 19th century and onwards.
 It is believed that many of the religious practices and teachings did not survive.
 However, in the 19th century, Korean settlers in Manchuria came into contact with Islam once again.
+It was re-introduced in a more concerted way than the centuries before in the 20th century.

 20th-century re-introduction

 During the Korean War, Turkey sent a large number of troops to aid South Korea under the United Nations command called the Turkish Brigade.
 In addition to their contributions on the battlefield, the Turks also aided in humanitarian work, helping to operate war-time schools for war orphans.
 Shortly after the war, some Turks who were stationed in South Korea as UN peacekeepers began preaching Islam to Koreans.
-Early converts established the Korea Muslim Society(한국이슬람협회) in 1955, at which time the first South Korean mosque was erected at Imun-dong.
+Early converts established the Korea Muslim Society (한국이슬람협회) in 1955, at which time the first South Korean mosque was erected at Imun-dong.
 The Korea Muslim Society grew large enough to become the Korea Muslim Federation in 1967.

 Today

 Islam in North Korea

 The Pew Research Center estimated that there were 3,000 Muslims in North Korea in 2010, up from 1,000 in 1990.
 The Iranian embassy in Pyongyang hosts Ar-Rahman Mosque, the only mosque in the country.
+Some sources claim Muslims in North Korea are descendants of the Hui people.